gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 clouted by a dead chicken as he turned to describe the route.

-Anyone watching would have thought Erileine was ambling without a care in the world---at least, that's what she hoped.
+Anyone watching would have thought Erileine was ambling without a care in the world—at least, that's what she hoped.
 She peered into shop windows, stopped to study herself in the half-height mirror chained to the wall in front of a tailor's, and doubled back on her own trail half a dozen times.
 She never looked directly at the ragged figure